 Meaning: Considering something to be worthless.

 Notes: I know what is on your mind: what is the purpose of a word no one but alphaDictionary's Andrew Shaffer can pronounce?
-(Even the spelling bee moderator in the current TV commercial stumbles over it.)
 It was, in fact, artificially contrived simply to serve as the longest English word, longer by a letter than the previous champion, antidisestablishmentarianism.
-Its victory has since been topped by the name of a nonexistent disease, pneumonoultramicroscopicsilicovolcanoconiosis.
+Its victory has since been topped by the equally unpronounceable name of a nonexistent disease, pneumonoultramicroscopicsilicovolcanoconiosis.
 Relatives of today's Good Word include a widely unused verb, floccinaucinihilipilificate, and a more approachable noun, floccinaucity [fla-si-naw-sÍ-tee] "a trifle, something of insignificance".

 In Play: The word was first recorded in a letter by William Shenstone written in 1741 and unfortunately published in 1777: "I loved him for nothing so much as his flocci-nauci-nihili-pili-fication of money".
 Notice Shenstone analyzed the word into syllables so that his brain could keep up with them.
-In its one other publication, according to the Oxford English Dictionary, it was misspelled: "They must be taken with an air of contempt, a floccipaucinihilipilification of all that can gratify the outward man."
+In its one other, unsyllabified publication, according to the Oxford English Dictionary, it was misspelled: "They must be taken with an air of contempt, a floccipaucinihilipilification of all that can gratify the outward man."
 So, if you dare use it, remember to syllabify it.